AdobeDocs/experience-manager-64.en/help/forms/using/integrating-html-ws-components-web.md

 discoiquuid: 6be87939-007e-42c7-8a41-e34ac2b8bed4
 ---

-# Integrating AEM Forms workspace components in web applications{#integrating-aem-forms-workspace-components-in-web-applications}
+# Integrating AEM Forms workspace components in web applications {#integrating-aem-forms-workspace-components-in-web-applications}

 You can use AEM Forms workspace [components](/help/forms/using/description-reusable-components.md) in your own web application.
 The following sample implementation uses components from an AEM Forms workspace dev package installed on a CRX™ instance to create a web application.
 Customize the solution below to suit your specific needs.
 The sample implementation reuses `UserInfo`, `FilterList`, and `TaskList`components inside a web portal.